Blend a beginning consonant or consonant blend with -ack to make words such as back, quack, and track.

-- Say a duckling’s name, segmenting the initial sound and the –ack ending (e.g., /z/ + /ack/), then have the children join in blending the sounds together to say the complete name (e.g., /z/ + /ack/ = Zack).
+- Help the children say a duckling’s name, segment the initial sound and the –ack ending then blend the sounds together to say the complete name (e.g., /z/ + /ack/ = Zack).

-- Have the children choose which "duckling" that name belongs to, and have that duckling quack as they go back to their seat.
+- Have the children figure out which of the "ducklings" that name belongs to, and have that duckling quack as they go back to their seat.

 - Repeat with the other duckling names.

 - Use masking tape to make a track on the ground that goes around the room.